szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Always-dispel every hit
 - Automatic invisibility on equipping the weapon, leading to enough cheese to kill a lactose-intolerant elephant

-This alleviates the problem by making the invisibility on equip only affect the user once per turn at most, and adding a charge ability that lets you cast instead Mass Invisibility, a spell that gives all allies improved invisibility, which is an effect that can be pretty powerful in certain situations.
+This alleviates the problem by making the invisibility on equip only affect the user once per turn at most, and adding a charge ability that lets you cast any known spell the user has once per day.
+Additionally, the silly fireball/lightning bolt combination is now replaced by a double-strength Sunfire (aka cast twice).

 ### Make Ir'revrykal more powerful (1410)